CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step.md

    ```
    ![](media/mysql-innerjoin.png)

-1. Execute the following query and observe the **Left outer join** operation.
+1. Execute the following query and observe the **LEFT OUTER JOIN** operation.
 Left outer join is used to qualify all the records from the left table **Course** and only matched records from the right tabl **Qualification**.
    ```
    SELECT CourseId, Name, Teacher, Qualification, Year_of_Passed FROM Course A LEFT OUTER JOIN Qualification B on A.Teacher  = B.Teacher_Name;
    ```
    ![](media/mysql-leftjoin.png)

-1. Execute the following query and observe the output data. **Right outer join** is used to qualify all the records from the Right table **Qualification** and only matched records from the left table **Course**.
+1. Execute the following query and observe the output data. **RIGHT OUTER JOIN** is used to qualify all the records from the Right table **Qualification** and only matched records from the left table **Course**.

    ```
    SELECT CourseId, Name, Teacher, Qualification, Year_of_Passed FROM Course A RIGHT OUTER JOIN Qualification B on A.Teacher  = B.Teacher_Name;